NEC Baby Formula Lawsuit Settlement Payouts

 According to legal industry estimates, necrotizing enterocolitis (NEC) lawsuit settlement payouts could range from $50,000 to $600,000 per person.

-In the NEC cases that have already been litigated, plaintiffs received a combined $555 million.
+As of [as_of_date], in the NEC cases that have already been litigated, plaintiffs received a combined $555 million.
 This includes trials involving Abbott Laboratories, which makes Similac, and Mead Johnson, which makes Enfamil.

 Formula makers and plaintiffs have not reached a global settlement.
 If they agree to one, specific payouts will vary from lawsuit to lawsuit.
+For example, cases involving more severe injuries or even death could receive larger payouts than cases involving minor injuries.

 Have Any NEC Settlements Been Reached Yet?